Dominique Bourgoing: Writing about Mary

+The manuscript includes copies of two letters written by Mary, her well-known "last letter" to Henri II, and a letter to Elizabeth written at Fotheringhay in January 1587.

 English versions of the journal were published by Mary Monica Maxwell-Scott and Samuel Cowan.

+Mary was taken from Chartley to Fotheringhay.
+According to an inscription formerly on a window at Hill Hall in Abbots Bromley, she rested there on 21 September 1586.
+Bourgoing's journal includes some names and placenames in connection with Mary's itinerary not recorded elsewhere.
+It reveals that she stayed at an inn in Leicester called the Angel, and at Roger Smith's house at Withcote, and passed by Collyweston Palace.

+Bourgoing supplies Mary's words and speeches at her trial and before her execution.
 Bourgoing's account of the death of Mary was used by the contemporary author Adam Blackwood in La mort de la royne d'Escosse, douairiere de France (1588) and other works.
 According to Blackwood, Mary asked Bourgoing to take her heart to France.

-The journal includes a number of names and placenames, some not recorded elsewhere in connection with Mary's itinerary to Fotheringhay.
-It reveals that she stayed at an inn in Leicester called the Angel, at Withcote, and passed by Collyweston Palace.
-Bourgoing supplies Mary's words and speeches at her trial and before her execution.